hcavalle/ruby_message_agg/README.md

 * improve file structure to be cleaner, currently all linked via requires in a single dir
 * package the application more neatly, possibly try creating a gem!
-* improve date handling to be more accomodating of various date format inputs thank you
+* improve date handling to be more accomodating of various date format inputs
+* formatting of output to pluralize properly, and output proper english sentences thank you
 ================